With greetings from Trump, Pence says US committed to Europe

 - Posted 18 Feb 2017 23:30

-In Pence's first major foreign policy address for the Trump administration, the vice president told European leaders that he spoke for Trump when he promised "unwavering" commitment to the NATO military alliance.
+In Pence's first major foreign policy address for the Trump administration, he told European leaders that he spoke for Trump when he promised "unwavering" commitment to the NATO alliance.

 "Today, on behalf of President Trump, I bring you this assurance: the United States of America strongly supports NATO and will be unwavering in our commitment to this transatlantic alliance," Pence told the Munich Security Conference, offering "greetings" from the president.

+But he also repeated U.S. calls for more defence spending in return: "As you keep faith with us, under President Trump we will always keep faith with you."

-While Poland's defence minister praised Pence, many others, including France's foreign minister and U.S. lawmakers in Munich, remained sceptical that he had convinced allies that Trump, a former reality TV star, would stand by Europe.
+While Poland's defence minister praised Pence, many others, including France's foreign minister and U.S. lawmakers in Munich, remained sceptical that he had convinced his allies that Trump would stand by Europe.

-After Pence spoke, the former deputy secretary to the alliance Alexander Vershbow summed up the mood in Munich, telling Reuters: "Many in this hall are still asking if this is the real policy."
+After Pence spoke, former NATO deputy secretary general Alexander Vershbow, who is American, summed up the mood, telling Reuters: "Many in this hall are still asking if this is the real policy."

-Pence, who held a meeting with German Chancellor Angela Merkel, also marked out a divide on Iran, which the European Union sees as a business opportunity following the nuclear deal.
+Pence, whose meeting with German Chancellor Angela Merkel was described by German aides as "very friendly", also marked out a divide on Iran, which the European Union sees as a business opportunity following the nuclear deal.

 Pence called Tehran "the leading state sponsor of terrorism", language never used by European officials.
 Pence's strident vow to consign Islamist militants "to the ash-heap of history" also raised eyebrows, European officials said.